OverviewPiz Bernina 4049 m

-Piz Bernina 4049 m is a very important peak, the only Fourthousander situated in the Eastern Alps - in fact all the alpine 4000s belong to the Western Alps - and consequently it's the most easterly 4000s and one of the most isolated Fourthousanders.
-It's lying on the main watershed between Switzerland and Italy, but the highest point is situated in Switzerland, and gives the name to the whole Bernina Massif, which is about 20 km long (East-West) and 10 Km large (North-South).
+Piz Bernina 4049 m is a famous summit located in the namesake alpine range, playing a particularly important role, being the Easternmost alpine Fourthousander.
+It's also the only one situated in the Eastern Alps - in fact all the alpine 4000s belong to the Western Alps - and together with the Gran Paradiso and the Barre des Ecrins is Piz Bernina is one of the few "isolated Alpine four-thousanders" and the most topographically isolated mountain of Switzerland.
+It's lying on the main Swiss-Italian watershed, between the municipalities of Samedan and Pontresina, anyhow the highest point is situated in Switzerland.
+Piz Bernina separates two glacial valleys, the Tschierva Glacier to the West and the Morteratsch Glacier to the East and gives its name to the whole Bernina Massif, which is about 20 km long (East-West) and 10 Km large (North-South).

-The summit consists of two distinct but closely spaced top: Piz Bernina and Piz Alv or Pizzo Bianco 3995 m, which is considered the Bernina fore-summit.
+The summit consists of two distinct but closely spaced tops: Piz Bernina and Piz Alv or Pizzo Bianco 3995 m - alv in the local dialect means "white" - which is considered the Bernina fore-summit.

 This ridge separates 2 long glacier: Vadret Morteratsch and Vadret Roseg.

-You reach the hut from Pontresina: on foot (1h), by mountainbike (to rent at Roseg-inn) or with coach (reservation by phone necessary!) to the Roseg-Inn (1999) in Roseg valley.
+- The starting point to climb the Biancograt is Tschiervahütte.
+You can reach the hut from Pontresina: on foot (1h), by mountainbike (to rent at Roseg-inn) or with coach (reservation by phone necessary!) to the Roseg-Inn (1999) in Roseg valley.
 You only have to follow the wide road.

-From Roseg-Inn, you cross the river via a bridge and go along the river till the way goes up over the hangs.
-You follow the way all the time and reach in 2 h the Tschiervahütte.
+From Roseg-Inn, you cross the river via a bridge and go along the river till the route goes up over the hangs.
+You follow the route the time and reach in 2 h the Tschiervahütte.